 Bring a change in you, Bring a change in society:

 Our mission is to bring these numbers down from few to none because this is not something which is acceptable, it’s been long time we are accepting it and ignoring it but now it’s really important to say no to such malpractices and spread awareness regarding the same.
 We should always encourage and make our family conscious of gender equality and its advantages and need to prevent gender discrimination from the lowest level of society i.e. among families.

 What is feminism?

-India is a developing nation with a literacy rate of 78% where Kerala is on top with 96% followed by Delhi and Uttarakhand.
-Education is the most effective weapon to fight such elements.
-It is our joint responsibility to inculcate moral values within the young minds and teach them the concept and importance of equality.
-Almost all issues can be solved by being nice and kind and respecting everyone irrespective of their age / gender / caste / religion.
+India has a 78% literacy rate, with Kerala leading the country with a rate of 96%.
+Delhi and Uttarakhand are next.
+Education is the most effective weapon to fight patriarchy.
+It is our joint responsibility to inculcate moral values within young minds and teach them the concept and importance of equality.
+It is possible to resolve practically all problems by being kind, friendly, and respectful of everyone, regardless of their age, gender, caste, or religion.